-Additional Non-Medicare covered services covered by Blue Medicare Advantage Comprehensive (PPO):

-In-Network benefits are offered within the EyeMed network.
+Additional Non-Medicare covered services covered by Blue Medicare Advantage Choice (PPO): In-Network benefits are offered within the EyeMed network.

-- Routine eye exam (one per year), up to \$85 every year - Up to a maximum benefit of \$150 every year for non-Medicare-covered eyewear, including eyeglass lenses, eyeglass frames, and contact lenses.
+- Routine eye exam\ (one per year), up to \$85 every - Up to a maximum benefit of \$150 every year for non- Medicare-covered eyewear\, including eyeglass lenses, eyeglass frames, and contact lenses.

 Member is responsible for any amount spent over eyewear coverage limit.
+Please note refractions are not covered.

-\$0 copay for Medicarecovered diabetic eye exams and glaucoma screenings.

-\$40 copay for all other Medicare-covered eye exams.

-\$40 copay for Medicarecovered eyewear.

-\$0 copay for one non-Medicare-covered routine eye exam per year.

-\$0 copay for non-Medicarecovered eyewear, including eyeglass lenses, eyeglass frames, and contact lenses.
+- \$0 Copay for Medicare-covered diabetic eye exams and glaucoma screenings. - \$25 copay for all other Medicarecovered eye exams. - \$25 copay for Medicare-covered eyewear. - \$0 Copay\ for one non-Medicarecovered routine eye exam per year. - \$0 Copay\ for non-Medicare-covered eyewear, including eyeglass lenses, eyeglass frames, and contact lenses.

-30% coinsurance for each Medicare-covered service.
+40% coinsurance for each Medicarecovered service.

 If member chooses to go to a non-EyeMed provider, our plan will cover up to \$85 every year for one routine eye exam and \$150 every year for non-Medicare covered eyewear.
+Member will be required to file a paper claim to EyeMed for reimbursement.

-() indicates Routine Eye Exam and Non-Medicare-Covered Eyewear costshares are not subject to the maximum out-of-pocket.
+(\) indicates Routine Eye Exam and Non-Medicare-Covered Eyewear cost-shares are not subject to the maximum out-of-pocket.